 Living on a sailboat can be sublime.
 The freedom to go pretty much wherever you set your mind to.
 The oceanic sunsets and sunrises.
 The neverending cradling.
 The feeling that you are always home, even though you are always traveling.
 The fact that you take your home with you wherever you go.
 Your micro-universe with its own rules.
 Your design.

 There are a plethora of choices that can seem daunting at first.
 But know that though this is a complex topic, it isn't a complicated one.
-Meaning there are a lot of moving parts to it, but once you know what questions to ask, you will get where you want to get successfully.
+There are many moving parts to it, but once you know what questions to ask, you will get where you want to go successfully.

 How This Article Works